jackyzy823/standardnotes-app-images/README.md

 # standardnotes-web-image
 Provide standardnotes/web docker image

+**Note: Since there's no CSP header in HTTP response of this image, use it under your own risk.**

+## Why

+Since standardnotes use static-web hosting on S3 and Cloudfront instead of using `standardnotes/web` docker image (Ruby-On-Rails based web server), so there's no `standardnotes/web` docker image anymore.

+However the static web do not support configure sync server url and other settings.
+For self-hosters, we need a docker image which is configurable.

+## Build

 **In this repo, The workflow of build-and-push task is manually triggered with user inputed standardnotes/web's version.**

-## Build

 You can also build it yourself with Buildkit.